hassio-addons/addon-pi-hole/README.md

 Enables/Disables SSL (HTTPS) on the web interface of Pi-hole.
 Set it `true` to enable it, `false` otherwise.

-**Note**: Enabling SSL on Pi-hole may have side effects, which may cause ads not to transform into blank ads correctly.

 ### Option: `certfile`